Picking

 • Withdrawal acknowledgement

-• Application of inscriptions and labels
+• Application of lettering and labels

 Distribution time